XDGFX/rotaprint/README.md

 Only one user can access the rotaprint UI at a time.
 If you attempt to connect while another user has the UI open you will be denied access.
 This can also happen if you try to connect in more than one tab.

 ![manual/Image%208.png](manual/Image%208.png)

-Access to the UI is denied if someone else already has the UI open elsewhere.
+<br>*Access to the UI is denied if someone else already has the UI open elsewhere.*

 ## Home